Poikilos/IntegratorEduTeacherNotify/README.md

 This program can replace hardware school bell systems, but the computer must be logged in and the speakers must be on.

+## Features
+- Play a sound.
+- Show a message (optionally customize MessageBox heading).
+- Run events on a specific minute, only on certain days of the week.
+- Event Category, which explains what to do (sound or message box), can be assigned to any number of times (down to the minute, so up to once every minute).
+- The calendar can contain different schedules for different date ranges in the year.
+- A schedule can be assigned to any number of date ranges, so you don't have to make two schedules (such as if both terms have the same bell times).

 ## Install
 To ensure it runs on startup, but the best way is to put the unzipped release on a flash drive and run (You probably have to right click and run as administrator): "install-from-here.." batch file, which will install the program correctly and run the reg file that makes the program run on startup (for all users) pointing to the location to which it installs.
 The batch file cannot be in a network location (see the other batch file for that purpose).

 Recommended settings for replacing a hardware school bell system: 1 sec bell sound for beginning of class, 2 sec for end, 3 sec for end of school day.
 The pattern is less monotonous (than having all the same length) since it is more communicative.
+Save each sound file to the configuration folder in a subfolder called "sounds."
 See "Configuration" below.

 ## Troubleshooting